 Organize a Walk+Roll to School Day

-Every October and May, schools from all 50 states and more than 40 countries organize students, parents and school staff to walk or bike to school for one or more days.
-With some planning, preparation and communication, your school or district can organize a Walk or Bike to School Day to get students active and learning about walking to school.
+Every October and May, schools from all 50 states and more than 40 countries organize students, caregivers, and school staff to walk or roll to school for one or more days.
+This May 2021, we invite you and your school to celebrate all month long in the Walk+Roll Spring Challenge.
+Learn more about the Walk+Roll Spring Challenge and how to order incentives.

-The Walk & Bike to School website is an excellent resource for ideas and resources.
+The Walk +Roll to School website is an excellent resource for ideas and resources.
 Get started with these 10 Tips from Walk & Bike to School:

 - Start Small.
 It’s okay to start small.
 Or big.
 You can always build on your successes with more components next year.
 Or, if the school’s enthusiastic and partners are ready to help, aim high; start with an initial flier that you follow with other promotional materials and planned activities.